mehdibelhajamor/b00t2root-CTF-2020/README.md

 # c = 8939043592146774508422725937231398285333145869395369605787177287036646137314173055510198460479672008589091362568215564488685390459997440273900039337645280
 ```
 We can observe that the modulus ```n``` is a prime number.
 So since the exponent ```e``` is a power of 2, we can take consecutive square roots to find the eth root.
-Therefore we will use [Tonelli Shanks Algorithm](https://en.wikipedia.org/wiki/Tonelli%E2%80%93Shanks_algorithm) to compute module square roots and convert each to get the correct flag.
+Therefore we will use [Tonelli Shanks Algorithm](https://en.wikipedia.org/wiki/Tonelli%E2%80%93Shanks_algorithm) to compute module square roots and convert each one to get the correct flag.

 **Solver :**
 ```python